Computation of the effective slip of rough hydrophobic surfaces via homogenization: Numerical simulations

 We solve problem \eqref{BLapprox} by a finite element method.
 We use $P_2$ elements for the velocity and $P_1$ elements for the pressure.
 The three-dimensional mesh of the fluid domain $\T^2\times (0,H)$ is obtained by a constrained Delaunay tetrahedralization.
-The incompressibility condition is treated by a Lagrange multiplier (see \cite{GiraultRaviart1986}, \cite{ItoKunisch2008}).
+The incompressibility condition is treated by a Lagrange multiplier (see Ref. \refcite{GiraultRaviart1986}, Ref. \refcite{ItoKunisch2008}).

 Given two approximate solutions $w^1_{app}, w^2_{app}$ of system \eqref{BLapprox}, associated respectively to $e=e_1$ and $e=e_2$, we define the numerical approximation $\Vepsinf_{app}$ of the matrix $\Vepsinf$, by the following formula: \bestar \Vepsinf_{app} e_i\cdot e_j:=\int_{\T^2} w^i_{\textit{app}}(y_1,y_2,H)\cdot e_j\ d y_1 d y_2,\quad \mbox{for }i,j=1,2. \eestar By analogy with formula \eqref{approxBCi}, for $i=1,2$, the \emph{approximate average slip length} in direction $e_i$ is then defined by $ \Vepsinf_{app} e_i\cdot e_i $.